cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 ```

-## Create a machine image in the Azure portal
+## 3 Create a machine image from the VM

 [TOC](#table-of-contents)